surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 audible artifacts, thus it's not uncommon for the voice count to exceed the limit.

-The state of the polyphony limit setting is **not currently** stored in patches.

 <br/>

 ## Patch Browser
 ![Illustration 3: The patch browser](./images/Pictures/illu3.png)